Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 11
 Click ``||Input:Input||`` drag and drop ``||Input:on button A pressed||`` block on workspace.

+~hint What did that do?
+- This button means an action will be trigger when we press the A button
+- The A button is on the Mirco:bit hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {